 The United Kingdom's points-based 5 tier visa system is the main uk immigration route for migrants from outside the European Economic Area (EEA) to come to the UK to work, study, invest or train.
+However, changes have been made in the expectation that Brexit will eventually happen and the UK will eventually leave.
+For example the Tier 1 Entrepreneur visa has been replaced with the UK Innovator visa.

 The system separates applicants into five 'tiers'.
 In order to be eligible for a visa in any of the five tiers you must pass a points-based assessment.
 In work visa applications, points are generally awarded according to the applicant's ability, experience and age.